 Two important things to note about this feature:

-It does not add products to the order with a scan.
+Scan to Verify does not add products to the order with a scan.

 Scan to Verify is not for inventory management.
 Ideally, you will have checked the order against inventory before sending a picker off to grab those items.

-If an item is out of stock, we recommend you create separate shipments for the in stock and out of stock items.
+If an item is out of stock, we recommend you create separate shipments for the in-stock and out-of-stock items.